 Can healthcare be universal with fairness to providers?

-Compensating providers is just a part of the net price; there are many other administrative costs as well.
-However the caveat should be the word basic necessities and defining what classifies as basic healthcare.
-Just like subsidized food wouldn’t entitle receiver to world-class biryani and caviar, subsidized healthcare wouldn’t mean world-class healthcare and free cure of cancer.
+Compensating providers is just a part of the net price, there are many other administrative costs as well.
+However, the caveat should be the word basic necessities and defining what classifies as basic healthcare.
+Just like subsidized food wouldn’t entitle the receiver to world-class biryani and caviar, subsidized healthcare wouldn’t mean world-class healthcare and free cure of cancer.

 Even though free healthcare is not a fundamental right, as a morally responsible society we must take minimal responsibility to provide basic healthcare facilities to ensure no one has to face ordeal due to uncomplicated illnesses (which can be treated by a general physician) at subsidized/ free costs, while ensuring no provider is forced to deliver services at lesser than their skills mandate.